Is Ham Safe During Pregnancy? (Updated 2026 Guide)

 Can pregnant women eat ham?

-Yes, but only when heated to 165°F (steaming hot) immediately before eating.
-Cold ham from the deli counter or package carries a risk of Listeria contamination, which can cause serious complications during pregnancy including miscarriage and stillbirth.
-The safest approach is to heat ham until it's steaming, whether in a sandwich, on pizza, or in a hot dish.
+Yes, but only if it's heated to 165°F (steaming hot) right before eating.
+Cold ham from the deli counter or package carries a risk of Listeria contamination.
+Pregnant women are about 10 times more likely to get listeriosis than the general population, and the infection can cause serious complications including miscarriage and stillbirth.

 What are the risks of ham during pregnancy?

-The main risk is Listeria monocytogenes, a bacteria that can grow even at refrigerator temperatures.
-Pregnant women are 10 times more likely to get listeriosis than the general population.
-Infection can lead to miscarriage, stillbirth, premature delivery, or life threatening infection in newborns.
+The main risk is Listeria monocytogenes, a bacteria that can grow even in refrigerated foods.
+Listeria infection during pregnancy can lead to miscarriage, stillbirth, premature delivery, or life threatening infection in newborns.
 Additionally, many ham products contain sodium nitrite, a preservative that may affect fetal oxygen availability at high exposures.

-How should I prepare ham safely during pregnancy?
+How should I heat ham to make it safe during pregnancy?

 How Do We Score Products for Pregnancy Safety?